oweitman/ioBroker.tvprogram/README.md

 #### Recordlist

-List of all current recording times collected from the record data point, which is updated every minute
+List of all current recording times recorded by the recording data point and updated every minute.
+You have to configure the data point name of your RecorderList and the name of the data point to be observed.
+As soon as the script has added the recording to the list, the record data point is emptied.

 ```javascript
 // datapoint where the List should be saved